 ∆Definition of Primary Memory

-This Memory is the main Memory of the computer system.
+This Memory is the main memory of the computer system.
 The instructions that currently need to be executed directly copied to the primary Memory.
 CPU can directly access the information from the primary Memory.

 When you want to access the data from primary Memory, the process becomes very faster.
 It is because this Memory is internal Memory.
 The Processor can also access the data from primary Memory using the data bus.

 Primary Memory is volatile.
 It means that the data in primary Memory does not exist if the user doesn’t save it.
-As a result, sometimes, the power failure occurs.
+As a result, sometimes, a power failure occurs.
 Semiconductors are used to make the primary Memory.
-The cost of the primary Memory is very high.
+The cost of primary Memory is very high.
 The size of the Memory is small.